iitis/railways_dispatching_silesia/solutions_quantum/data4diagrams/README.txt

   *Krzysziek, please verify if this is correct!*

-  • The `arrive' and `departure' fields reflect the *modified* train paths from the optimization.
+  • The `arrive' and `departure' fields reflect the *resolved* train paths from the optimization.
-  • The *original*, i.e. originally planned train paths are obtained by substracting the `secondary_delay' field values in minutes from the `arrive' and `departure' fields' contents.
   • The *conflicted* train paths come from the `conflicted_arrive' and `conflicted_departure' fields.
+  • The original timetables are still to be added

 2 Demonstrate space (horizontal) axis